How to Configure Gmail Email on Your VPS

 Step 7: Enable Less Secure Apps in Gmail

-- Go to your Gmail Security Settings.
+- Navigate to your Gmail Security Settings.

 - Toggle the setting to allow access.

-Step 8: Testing Email Sending and Receiving
+Step 8: Test Email Sending and Receiving

-You can test your configuration by sending an email directly from your VPS using the mail
+Test your configuration by sending an email from your VPS.
+Install the mail utility if it's not already available:

 sudo apt install mailutils

-Then send a test email:
+Send a test email:

 echo "This is a test email from my VPS" | mail -s "Test Email" your-email@gmail.com

-Step 9: Setup Gmail Webmail Client (Optional)
+Step 9: Optional: Setup Gmail Webmail Client

 sudo apt install apache2 php php-mbstring php-xml php-mysql